-5 Eligible & Ineligible expenditure
+Eligible & Ineligible expenditure

-This section sets out details of eligible costs at Stage 1 and Stage 2, ineligible costs, and counterfactuals.
+This section sets out details of eligible and ineligible costs at Stage 1 and Stage 2.

 The EXEED grant amount is calculated as a percentage of the eligible project expenditure.
 At a high-level, eligible costs include those which are: